d3/d3-voronoi/README.md

 * `source` - the source node, an element in *data*.
 * `target` - the target node, an element in *data*.

-Since the Delaunay triangulation is computed as the dual of the Voronoi diagram, and the Voronoi diagram is clipped by the [extent](#voronoi_extent), the Delaunay triangulation is likewise affected by the extent.
+Since the triangulation is computed as the dual of the Voronoi diagram, and the Voronoi diagram is clipped by the [extent](#voronoi_extent), a subset of the Delaunay links is returned.

 <a name="cell" href="#cell">#</a> <i>cell</i>